Break free and expand your business from Malaysia and Singapore to Southeast Asia, USA and beyond.Learn more

-Additionally, if the regional fulfilment centre is within a free trade zone, you won’t incur additional customs duties and taxes for storing your inventory there.
-You would only need to pay for duties and taxes of the destination country you ship to later on.
+Additionally, if the regional fulfilment centre is within a free trade zone1, you won’t incur additional customs duties and taxes for storing your inventory there.
+You would only need to pay for duties and taxes of the destination country you ship internationally to later on.

 Since a part of your inventory management is outsourced to a third party, it helps to keep tabs on the availability of your products and its variants.
 Choosing a proactive fulfilment centre that can update you on your inventory can help you stay on top of your product availability and prevent overselling.
 For instance, if you are running low on stock, the fulfilment centre can alert you on that so that you can restock your products.